parrt/cs601/projects/webmail.md

 * You must run your server as `root` and have it listen at Port 80.

+* You must build your own POP and SMTP clients that connect via sockets to servers; you cannot use Java mail or any other libraries.

 * Deploy your server software by putting your jar in the `/opt/webmail` directory.

 * **Final submission of your project requires that you send the instructor the public URL of your website.**

 ## External libraries

 Bootstrap and UIKit and jquery are all okay for the webmail project.
+Use java mail to parse your email and extract attachments but be careful not to use it for pulling pop and sending mail.

 Please stay away from angularjs, emberjs or any other full frameworks.
 Your JavaScript should only be for UI purposes and asynchronous pulling of data from the server.